ServiceStackApps/HelloMobile/README.md

   1. Creating a new **Android Application** project
   2. Double-clicking `Resources\Layout\Main.axml` to bring up the visual designer
-  3. Dragging the Label (TextView), TextBox (EditText) and Button Widgets onto the canvas to creat the UI
+  3. Dragging the Label (TextView), TextBox (EditText) and Button Widgets onto the canvas to create the UI
   4. Providing an id for each widget, e.g in the format `@+id/txtName`

 After building the project the id's are materialized into C# constants, available in the `Resource.Id.*` nested classes which you can use